 Lightbars Outer Casing

 Nilight uses the same die-cast aluminum alloy for both light bars.
 This sturdy casing ensures that you can use the lights in harsh weather like heavy rain and saltwater.
-The aluminum is very tough so it will take those accidental nocks.
+This aluminum is very tough so it will take those accidental blows.

 Both lightbars use voltage in between 9-30 V. This is perfect for boats and trucks with a 24v electrical system.
 As mentioned earlier, the lights can be used in indoor applications as well, as long as a step-down voltage regulator is being used.

 In the end, choosing the appropriate light bar between the two depends on personal preference and necessity.
 The Off Road LED Work Light and Triple Row LED Light Bar is essentially the same quality but fashioned into different sizes and uses.